Call to Earth

 • Stacey: To row across the Atlantic as a testament to human resilience and a call to innovate for our planet’s future; “Powering Our Planet, Protecting Our Oceans”.

-• Stacey: First and foremost, I bring WIT and GRIT, a powerful combination of passion, perseverance, resilience, and a steadfast “never give up” attitude to our Atlantic Rowing team.
+• Stacey: First and foremost, I bring GRIT in parallel with a powerful combination of passion, perseverance, resilience, and a steadfast “never give up” attitude to our Atlantic Rowing team.
 With years of experience as an ambitious leader, innovator, and problem solver, as well as the determination honed through my role as a single mother, I have developed the ability to navigate complex challenges, manage risk, challenge caution, and push boundaries to deliver positive, meaningful results.
-My strong engineering mindset, combined with a background as a sailor, commercial diver, and director of operations, equips me with practical empathy, emotional intelligence, exceptional planning skills and the ability to stay calm, focused, and committed under intense pressure.
+My strong leadership skills, engineering mindset, combined with a background as a sailor, commercial diver, and director of operations, equips me with practical empathy, emotional intelligence, exceptional planning skills and the ability to stay calm, focused, and committed under intense pressure.
 These qualities will be critical during the demanding journey ahead.
 Above all, my unwavering sense of purpose drives me to expand what’s possible and create lasting impact in the moments that matter most.

 • Stacey: Having spent 28 years working in the maritime industry, both on and beneath the ocean, the sea has shaped my life, my career, and my perspective.
 Rowing across the Atlantic is not just a personal challenge to push my boundaries; it’s a chance to give back to the environment that has given me so much.
 This journey is deeply important to me because our oceans are in crisis, and their health is inextricably linked to the future of our planet.
 I want to use this challenge as a platform to raise awareness about the urgent need for action on ocean health and climate change, inspiring individuals, industries, and policymakers to take meaningful steps to protect our oceans and safeguard our planet for generations to come.